 The journal is published continuously online, with video articles made available as soon as they are ready.
-Each annual volume is divided into two issues: January-June and July-December.
+Articles published through the general submissions process will usually be in issue #1 of a given year.

-Proposals for special collections of video articles are welcomed.
-These will be published as part of a regular issue but will also have a separate collection page.
+Proposals for special issues and sections are also welcomed.
+These will usually be published as issue #2 of a given year.

 Open Access Policy

 This journal provides immediate access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Authors of published articles remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to a Creative Commons license agreement.

 One of the benefits of open access publishing lies in others being able to re-use material.
 We believe that the greatest societal good is possible when people are free to re-distribute scholarship and to create derivative works.
 This is why we recommend the CC BY 4.0 license, under which others may re-use your work on the condition that they cite you.